 Axel Wang: Kanao-san, can you tell us what you do, are you more of a creative director or a consultant?

 Akinori Kanao: We are off to a difficult start!
 I can’t give you a straight answer honestly, in the case of the Node Hotel project however, for something of that scale we had many people taking part in the development process where I was acting as a coordinator, balancing things out, you know, in order to achieve our vision and goal.

 AW: Before we go any further, did you always know that you wanted to do something creative?

-AK: I studied design in an art university in Kyoto 京都, I’m a bit sorry to say this but I mostly just played around outside of school and hardly went to any classes.
-But I guess one positive thing came out of it was that I got to meet a lot of great people, and I still work with many of them today.
-During that period I didn’t have much school work so I was free to do things that I actually enjoyed, like organising music events in Tokyo 東京 or inviting artists and musician over for whatever.
+AK: I studied design at an art university in Kyoto (京都), I’m a bit sorry to say this but I mostly just played around outside of school and hardly went to any classes.
+But I guess one positive thing that came out of it was that I got to meet a lot of great people, and I still work with many of them today.
+During that period I didn’t have much school work so I was free to do things that I actually enjoyed, like organising music events in Tokyo 東京 or inviting artists and musicians over for whatever.

 AW: Let’s come back to Node Hotel, we stumbled upon it in Kyoto near the end of 2019 and we were immediately blown away by the interior, which was how we came to discover your involvement, being one of the main players behind the project, can you please tell us something about its development?

 AK: We spoke with the landlord upon hearing that he wanted to build a hotel in the area, so I thought about what kind of a dish that I could bring to the table.
 Kyoto has never been short of demand for hotels so obviously we didn’t just want another standard and regular addition to the city.
 Node started with a clear-cut concept and I assembled the team, we wanted it to be a hub that connects culture and people, where they can also learn things, experience art and design.